 Somtum Der is located in Si Lom, one of my favorite neighborhoods in Bangkok.
 According to the awards pasted on their door, their som tum earns them a spot on the Bangkok Michelin Guide every year.

-Like Rongros, Somtum Der is one of the more affordable restaurants with Michelin Stars in Bangkok.
+Like Rongros, Somtum Der is one of the more affordable Michelin-recommended restaurants in Bangkok.
 Our meal with drinks came out to just THB 613, or roughly USD 18.

 Address: 5, 5 Sala Daeng Rd, Khwaeng Silom, Khet Bang Rak, Krung Thep Maha Nakhon 10500, Thailand